 Aside from air ventilation and air infiltration, windows are where most of the heat is lost in a commercial building.
 These are simple plastic films that are applied to the window to control the heat flow and can help reduce heat loss by 20-30% in some cases.

-This is a very quick and cost effective way of bringing down your energy bills.
-There are a whole range of styles to choose from, including roman and roller blinds, and when combined with secondary glazing can produce fantastic results.
+This is a very quick and cost-effective way of bringing down your energy bills.
+There is a whole range of styles to choose from, including roman and roller blinds, and when combined with secondary glazing can produce fantastic results.

 Radiator Reflector Panels